Boys from the Blackstuff: Moonlighter

 Follows Dixie Dean (Tom Georgeson) in his new position as a security guard, where he is strongarmed into accepting bribes for allowing the removal of goods under his charge in a docked ship.
-Apart from Dixie's son Kevin this episode also features Chrissie, Loggo and George, the other members of the original gang, during a scene prior to Snowy Malone's (Chris Darwin) funeral.
+Apart from Dixie's son Kevin this episode also features Chrissie, Loggo and George, the other members of the original gang, during a scene prior to Malone's funeral.

 Shop Thy Neighbour

 Concentrates on Chrissie (Michael Angelis) and the domestic pressure that unemployment and the attentions of the benefit fraud officers place on him and his wife (Julie Walters).
 It also features his closest friend, Loggo (Alan Igbon), who is least affected by the social climate.
-At the end of the episode, in an act of desperation, lacking money and food, Chrissie is driven to strangle and shoot his geese in an attempt to provide dinner.
+At the end of the episode, in an act of desperation, lacking money and food, Chrissie is driven to strangle his chickens and shoot his geese in an attempt to provide dinner.
 He also worries about his children's rabbits.

 Yosser's Story

 This is the most widely discussed episode of the series, following Yosser's struggle to avoid losing his children (who are played by Alan Bleasdale's own children) to the authorities as his mental health disintegrates.
 It is also the only one of the series shot on 16mm film, as opposed to videotape, although the original play was also shot on this format.
-Graeme Souness and Sammy Lee, then of Liverpool F.C., make cameo appearances in this episode.
+Footballers Graeme Souness and Sammy Lee, then of Liverpool F.C., make cameo appearances.
 The episode contains the often repeated scene in which Yosser goes to confession looking for help, and tells the priest he is desperate.
 The priest, trying to comfort Yosser, tells him "Call me Dan – Dan"; to which Yosser replies "I'm desperate, Dan".